UofUEpiBio/PHS-7045-egga/README.md

     > understanding complex systems and their emergent behavior. …In so
     > doing, we show that our approach of using an explicitly formulated
     > su …

-6.  **Chaotic and Oscillatory Behavior of an Epidemic: Agent-Based Model.**

-    Raczynski S.

-    Nonlinear Dynamics Psychol Life Sci.
-2024 Jan;28(1):1-18.

-    > The spread of epidemics over a landscape of several population
-    > agglomerations is presented.
-A continuous, system dynamics version
-    > of an epidemics model is discussed and compared to the agent-based
-    > model.
-The validity of the continuous Susceptible-Infec …

-7.  **Heterodox modeling: practicing well-tuned provisioning or commoning with networked multi-agent environments.**

-    Miyazaki S.

-    Rev Evol Polit Econ.
-2023;4(3):597-610. doi:
-    10.1007/s43253-023-00109-7.
-Epub 2023 Oct 24.

-    > The article, thirdly, theorizes heterodox modeling as being based
-    > on a still imaginary, not-yet implemented, networked multi-agent
-    > online environment, which would integrate the modular programming
-    > of agent-based models, group exercises, r …

-8.  **Human Stem Cells for Ophthalmology: Recent Advances in Diagnostic Image Analysis and Computational Modelling.**

-    Wadkin LE, Makarenko I, Parker NG, Shukurov A, Figueiredo FC, Lako M.

-    Curr Stem Cell Rep. 2023;9(4):57-66. doi:
-    10.1007/s40778-023-00229-0.
-Epub 2023 Nov 18.

-    > PURPOSE OF REVIEW: To explore the advances and future research
-    > directions in image analysis and computational modelling of human
-    > stem cells (hSCs) for ophthalmological applications.
-RECENT
-    > FINDINGS: hSCs hold great potential in ocular regenerative
-    > medicine due to their app …

-9.  **Channel-Agnostic Training of Transmitter and Receiver for Wireless Communications.**

-    Davey CP, Shakeel I, Deo RC, Salcedo-Sanz S.

-    Sensors (Basel).
-2023 Dec 15;23(24):9848. doi: 10.3390/s23249848.

-    > Wireless communications systems are traditionally designed by
-    > independently optimising signal processing functions based on a
-    > mathematical model.
-Deep learning-enabled communications have
-    > demonstrated end-to-end design by jointly optimising all
-    > components with respe …

-10. **Cohesion: A Measure of Organisation and Epistemic Uncertainty of Incoherent Ensembles.**

-    Davey T.

-    Entropy (Basel).
-2023 Nov 30;25(12):1605. doi: 10.3390/e25121605.

-    > Here, we propose a measure of this self-consistency that is used
-    > to quantify our confidence in the outcomes of agent-based models,
-    > simulations or experiments of dynamical systems, which may or may
-    > not contain multiple attractors….

 ## Code of Conduct